petergebala/dotfiles/README.md

     :ls                                           # list elements in buffer
     :b file                                       # back to file
-    g^]                                           # list of matching definitions ctags ^x^f                                          # complete for filenames
+    g^]                                           # list of matching definitions ctags ^x^f                                          # complete for file names
     "ya                                           # copy to register a
     "pa                                           # paste from register a
     :reg                                          # list registers
     Ctrl"                                         # enter register mode
     args `command which return files`
-    argdo %s/a/b/g | w                            # Each file in buffer substitude a to b and write file
+    argdo %s/a/b/g | w                            # Each file in buffer substitute a to b and write file

 #### Tmux cheatsheet
 ##### General: